Madagascar Holiday - The Islands Of Fascination

-From eco-safaris tours to high end ultra-luxury getaways, this island is the perfect setting for a tailor-made adventure.
-The fourth largest exotic island in the world Madagascar is home of five percent of the world’s plant and animal species, more than 85 per cent of which are unique to Madagascar.
+From eco-safaris tours to high-end ultra-luxury getaways, this island is the perfect setting for a tailor-made adventure.
+The fourth largest exotic island in the world Madagascar is home to five per cent of the world’s plant and animal species, more than 85 per cent of which are unique to Madagascar.
+A holiday to Madagascar is an opportunity to experience the best of the Mother Nature.

 Most famous among those are the lemurs.
-From Lemurs, baobabs, rainforest, beaches, desert, trekking and diving, Madagascar is a dream destination for nature and outdoor lovers and also makes for a breathtaking honeymoon destination with its secluded privacy.
+From Lemurs, baobabs, rainforest, desert, trekking and diving, Madagascar is a dream destination for nature and outdoor lovers and also makes for a breath-taking honeymoon destination with its secluded privacy.
+In fact, a holiday in Madagascar is a lifetime experience filled with unforgettable memories of a lifetime.

 - Among its mammals were the now extinct giant flightless birds and dwarf hippos.